Where Was I?

 • they think I’m white, they think I’m Asian, they think I’m Native,

-• and those who think, because of how I dress and wear my hair, that I’m a lesbian, even lesbians, then hate me because I’m not,
+• and those who think, because of how I dress and wear my hair, that I’m a lesbian, even lesbians, then the lesbians hate me because I’m not,

 • those who hate me because I’m female,